 Readers contribute to this constructive culture because they are members and they have ownership of Zetland, they shape and reshape the culture.

-Context over Speed and Volume Context and clarity can be priortised over speed and volume of news flow.
+1. Context over speed and volume.
+Context and clarity can be prioritized over speed and volume of news flow.

-Curious Engagement with Sources Aggressive and critcical interviewing isn’t alway the most effective tactic.
+2. Curious engagement with sources.
+Aggressive and critical interviewing isn’t alway the most effective tactic.
 A curious and open engagement with sources can lead to more interesting information.

-Both Live and Online Journalists can facilitate informative and engaging conversations with their readers both at live events and with their online content.
+3. Both live and online.
+Journalists can facilitate informative and engaging conversations with their readers both at live events and with their online content.

-Listen to Audience Listen to your audience and let them guide your decision making in what to spend time, money and energy on.
+3. Listen to audience.
+Listen to your audience and let them guide your decision-making in what to spend time, money and energy on.